Not only we are alienating ourselves from Mother Nature, but getting ‘disconnected from our Inner Self

-Along with mental stress, psychological distress is also rising among masses.
+Along with mental stress, psychological distress is also rising among the masses.
 As life can never be like a smooth journey, there are adversities and challenging times we encounter in our life.
-Our materialistic living style make us more vulnerable due to lack of mental toughness.
+Our materialistic living style makes us more vulnerable due to a lack of mental toughness.

 The Lancet, a well-regarded medical Journal published from the UK, published a report in February 2020 titled,